RickPack/FBadstats/README.md

 FBadstats
 =========

+[Currently includes $30k of real Facebook Ads data for marketing that supported the online coaching business, "Impackt Squared".
+Revenue-associated data are too limited to be interesting but other performance data like link clicks can be analyzed]
-R Package for generating statistics from Facebook ads performance data.
+FBadstats is an R Package for generating statistics from Facebook ads performance data.
 Assists with ad targeting by aggregating data across multiple ad sets or campaigns in an attractive way.
 Works with many kinds of column selections from Facebook Ads Manager including Campaign, Ad Set, and Ad primary views.
 Currently only includes the breakdown Group analyzer function `FBadGstats`.
 *Disclaimer: This function and the entire `FBadstats` package are not supported or endorsed by Facebook, Inc. Only the user is responsible for its use.*

 Installation